Krinal09/Fake-News-Detection/README.md

 - True: Genuine news articles
 - False: Fake or fabricated news articles

+# MLOps Extension with MLflow

+To extend the project beyond traditional model training and evaluation, MLflow was integrated into the workflow as part of the MLOps lifecycle.
+This enhancement enables experiment tracking, model versioning, and controlled model promotion.

 # Model Improvement using Linear SVM

 After training and evaluating all models, Linear SVM demonstrated better accuracy and F1-score compared to other classifiers.